Podcast Like The Pros, On Any Budget

 You want the mic to pick up your voice once.
 But not next five times your voice bounces off your walls.
 Most mics will pick up at least a little bit of reverb from the room you're recording in.
 So we need to do some conditioning.

-a) On a Budget, Blankets and Pillows
+a) On a Budget: Blankets and Pillows

 If you have some old blankets or pillows, these will work great for dampening the sound.
 Attach one or two on the wall directly behind your microphone.
-This will stop any vocal waves from bouncing back off of the wall and into you microphone.
+This will stop any vocal waves from bouncing back off of the wall and into your microphone.

 Throw some blankets on the walls beside you and behind you.
 It is not necessary to cover every inch of your walls, but at least one blanket on each wall will do wonders.

 Affix some pillows in two corners of the room, where the walls meet the ceiling.
-Bass and low end sound waves like to get caught in these corners, and can alter your acoustics.
+Bass and low-end sound waves like to get caught in these corners and can alter your acoustics.

 If you have some extra blankets and pillows, this can drastically improve the sound of your podcast.
 Even though this was in the bonus section, I would encourage you not to skimp out on this one.
 Just do it.
 You can thank me, later.

-b) For the Baller, Acoustic Foam and Corner Bass Absorbers
+b) For the Baller: Acoustic Foam and Corner Bass Absorbers

 You've probably seen professional recording studios on TV.
 They often have what looks like foam egg shells lining the walls.
 That's actually something called Acoustic Foam.
 It also comes in a variety of different patterns.
-You can get it in egg shells, pyramids, and wedges, just to name a few.
+You can get it in eggshells, pyramids, and wedges, just to name a few.